FirebaseExtended/experimental-extensions/firestore-record-user-acknowledgements/README.md

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your Storage bucket.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* Notices collection path: What is the path of the collection that you would like to use to store notices?
+* Notices collection: What is the collection name that you would like to use to store notices?

+* Acknowledgements collection: What is the collection name that you would like to use to store acknowledgements?